 And I’ve also tried adding blueberries to the pancakes and smothering them in blueberry compote, which was killer good!

 These pancakes are a combination of my dad’s two favorite things, pancakes and lemon, and he would have loved them on Father’s Day, or any day.
 In his honor, I wolfed mine down just like he would have.
 It was a tiny tribute to a man who was everything a father should be, and much more.

 And If you’re making the pancakes, definitely serve bacon.
+(Unless you’re a healthy vegetarian.
+In that case forget this part.)
 But do it the easy and tasty way.
 Lay it out on a cookie sheet, sprinkle it lightly with brown sugar and bake it at 375 until it’s done – about 20 minutes to a half hour.
 You will see God when you taste it.
 Trust me on this.